franklinzhanggis/model-interoperable-engine/README.md

 ## Installation

 Before install it, please ensure your PC has Python 3.7 and pip already.
+There are two methods to install package.

 ### 1. Download
 Download [pip package](standard-demo/bmi/release/BMI-OpenGMS-Engine-0.1.0.tar.gz)